RandomStudio/tether/README.md

 1. An MQTT broker (see [brokers/README](brokers/README.md) for instructions on setting one up)
 2. At least one Tether Agent capable of _sending_ messages encoded in MessagePack format
-3. At least one Tether Agent capable of _receiving_ messages, decoding in MessagePack format
+3. At least one Tether Agent capable of _receiving_ messages, decoding from MessagePack format

 ### GUI